✓ Updated May 2026

 Trek to the Crater Lakes of Karthala

-natureEmbark on an unforgettable hike up Mount Karthala, one of the world's largest active volcanoes.
-The reward for your effort is a glimpse into the otherworldly beauty of its twin crater lakes, shrouded in mist and surrounded by lush, unique flora.
-Consider hiring a local guide for insights into the volcanic ecosystem and to ensure a safe ascent.
+natureEmbark on an unforgettable hike to the summit of Mount Karthala, one of the world's largest active volcanoes.
+The reward for your effort is the awe-inspiring sight of its twin crater lakes, shrouded in mist and exuding an otherworldly beauty.
+Consider hiring a local guide for insights into the volcanic geology and endemic flora.

 Best time: May-Oct